Package 'coconots'

 conf.alpha

-Confidence level for the confidence bands.
+Significance level for the confidence intervals (default: 0.05)

 julia